23Pujan/Ecommerce-Project/README.md

-> This is an advance ecommerce project with Django and Python.
+> This is an  ecommerce project with Django and Python.